hhvm/user-documentation/guides/hhvm/01-installation/01-introduction.md

 HHVM is officially supported on most major [linux platforms](./linux.md).
 There is experimental, hope-to-be official support on [Mac OS X 10.10](./mac.md).
 And work is being done to support [HHVM on Windows](./windows.md).

-There is a [wiki of unsupported HHVM platforms](https://github.com/facebook/hhvm/wiki/Prebuilt%20Packages%20for%20HHVM) as well.
+There is are wikis of unsupported HHVM platforms for [packages](https://github.com/facebook/hhvm/wiki/Prebuilt-Packages-for-HHVM) and [compilation](https://github.com/facebook/hhvm/wiki/Building-and-Installing-HHVM) as well.

 ## Prebuilt Packages